ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

     which sends verified `Block`s to the state service.
   * The state service implements the chain order consensus rule, which makes sure each block is added to state after its previous block.

+## Zcash Protocol Design
+[zcash-protocol]: #zcash-protocol

+When designing a change to the Zcash protocol, minimise the data dependencies between blocks.

+Try to create designs that:
+* Eliminate data dependencies,
+* Make the changes depend on a version field in the block header or transaction,
+* Make the changes depend on the current Network Upgrade,
+* Make the changes depend on a field in the current block, with an additional consensus rule to check that field against previous blocks, or
+* Prefer dependencies on older blocks, rather than newer blocks (older blocks are more likely to verify earlier).

+Older dependencies have a design tradeoff:
+* depending on multiple blocks is complex,
+* depending on the previous block makes parallel verification harder.

+When making decisions about this dependency tradeoff, consider:
+* how the data dependency could be deferred, and
+* the CPU cost of the verification - if it is trivial, then it does not matter if the verification is parallelised.

 # Drawbacks
 [drawbacks]: #drawbacks